About

 • You can also make this recipe dairy free by using almond milk and coconut cream (at least 20% fat content).
 See my recipe for refined sugar free coconut panna cotta.

 • Infuse the milk with a flavor of your choice, like tea or coffee.
 I made an amazing boba milk tea panna cotta that infuses tea into the milk.
-You can also make a fabulous matcha tea panna cotta too.
+You can also make a fabulous matcha tea panna cotta and coffee panna cotta too.

 Bubble milk tea panna cotta served in a serving glass